 What We Like: Miami University in Ohio is ranked third among the state’s top public schools.

 Illinois Tech rounds out the list of the best engineering management degree programs.
 Students who complete the program learn how to prepare business plans and make strategic marketing and financial decisions for projects or entire departments.
 As one of the best engineering management degrees, it includes courses that help students learn how to create new products, assess business processes or evaluate emerging technologies.

 What We Like: Approximately 60% of students who apply get accepted into Illinois Tech.
-However, almost all those who do it and receive some sort of financial aid.
+However, almost all those who do it receive some sort of financial aid.

 Program: BS in Engineering Management

 Finding a good school and a good bachelor’s in engineering management program starts by seeking out ABET-accredited programs.
 ABET (the Accreditation Board for Engineering and Technology) is the single most important accreditation for engineering management programs.

 This also answers the is ABET accreditation important question and ensures students that these programs have met the ABET accreditation requirements.
 How much does ABET accreditation matter?
 When it comes to engineering school accreditation, a traditional or ABET-accredited online degree is the only one recognized by the ASME (American Society of Mechanical Engineers).
 In fact, ABET was actually founded by ASME and this is the basic litmus test for schools seeking to become accredited.

 Graduates of schools that have met the ABET accreditation requirements, and that are ABET-accredited, also provide many benefits to employers.
 ABET-accredited programs teach the skills, principles, fundamentals, and approved curriculum of the ASME.
 That also means that employers can trust that they are getting employees that are capable, tested, and prepared for careers in engineering management.